MicrosoftDocs/winrt-api/windows.foundation.collections/imap_2_getview_37498667.md

 ## -remarks
 When programming with .NET, this interface is hidden and developers should use the [System.Collections.Generic.IDictionary&lt;TKey,TValue&gt;](/dotnet/api/system.collections.generic.idictionary-2?view=dotnet-uwp-10.0&preserve-view=true) interface.

+If changes are made to the map, such as adding, modifying, or deleting elements, the map view is permitted to raise an exception for all future operations.

 ## -examples

 ## -see-also